Vacuum state perturbed by an oscillon: composite configurations in $\phi^4$ model: Summary and perspectives

-Motivated by these results, we have obtained the resonant structure inherent to the evolution of the scalar field in view of an initial Gaussian perturbation, see the Fig. \ref{times_A_sigma_10}.
-We have identified field oscillations around $\phi_0=+1$ (blue regions) and the emergence of an antikink-kink pair positioned at $x=0$ (red portions).
-Notably, we have noted that the resulting fractal structure mimics that of a kink-antikink scattering.
-Moreover, we have clarified that, while the resonant structure related to a standard kink-antikink collision reflects the number of interactions between the pair, the structure which we have obtained in the present manuscript depicts the alternation between the emergence of an oscillatory pulse and an antikink-kink pair.
+Initially, we have investigated the field decay for small $A_0$ (i.e. a weakly excited oscillon).
+The results have revealed that a centered reminiscent oscillon around the vacuum state appears.
+Due to the non-integrability of the $\phi^4$ theory, that structure continuously emits radiation and finally annihilates.
+The field then returns to its fundamental state.

+In the sequence, we have explored the evolution for not so small $A_0$.
+This range was not considered in Ref. \cite{osc_weres}.
+Here, as $A_0$ increases, the initial oscillon becomes more and more excited.
+In this context, field evolution has revealed new interesting configurations.
+In addition, for intermediary amplitudes, long-lived reminiscent oscillons emerge.
+Again, they irradiate and, after an extremely long time, annihilate.

+We have found that, as $A_0$ approaches $1$, composite solutions emerge.
+These configurations are novel and find no correspondence with the ones introduced in \cite{osc_weres}.
+Here, the composite profiles are formed by antikink-kink pairs and centered oscillons.
+For $A_0=0.60$ and $A_0=0.80$, one and two pairs emerge, respectively.
+When $A_0=0.95$ (i.e. a highly perturbed initial oscillon), three kink-antikink pairs arise.
+In all cases, centered oscillons appear.
+For $A_0=0.60$ and $A_0=0.95$, the field oscillates around the state $\phi_0=-1$.
+On the other hand, when $A_0=0.80$, the fluctuations occur around $\phi_0=+1$.

-We have also investigated the impact of an initial oscillation with a different width, from which we have fixed $\sigma=20$.
-In these circumstances, we have observed that a single antikink-kink pair is generated by the perturbation, with the amplitude now determining the number of bounces performed by the pair before its escape to the infinity.
-We have pointed out that these multiple bounces can be rotulated as usual, i.e., based on the order of the window they belong.
-As a result, we have highlighted that the existence of these windows with nontrivial order can be understood as a clear consequence of the energy exchange between the translational and vibrational modes.
+We have also investigated the field decay for larger $\sigma$.
+In this case, we have fixed $\sigma=20$.
+We have observed that a single antikink-kink pair is generated.
+The amplitude $A_0$ now determines the number of bounces performed by the pair.
+These multiple bounces can be labeled as usual, i.e. based on the order of the window they belong.
+The existence of windows with nontrivial order is currently understood as a consequence of the energy exchange between the internal modes.